 Streets of Central Havana

-The buildings are more run down here but totally gives that authentic Havana vibe to your photos.
+The buildings are more run down here but totally gives that Havana vibe you have seen over and over on instagram.
 Just rent a vintage car for 160 CUC and you are set.

 Plaza de la Revolución